BovReg/nf-workshop20/README.md

 * Luca Cozzuto - NGS data analysis Coordinator of CRG Bioinformatics Core  at the [Centre for Genomic Regulation](https://www.crg.eu/), Spain.

+## Contributed talks selected from participants abstracts

+Please send your abstract explaining which are the bioinformatics analyses for which you think that this workshop could be relevant.
+This will give us the opportunity to discuss the possibilities for your own applications.

 ## Registration

 Please follow [this](https://apps.crg.es/content/internet/events/webforms/reproducible-genomics-workflows-using-nextflow-and-nf-core)